rxseven/tsuuka/README.md

 **Tsūka is an extremely simple React app for converting currencies.** It was built from scratch using only [React](https://reactjs.org) and [PropTypes](https://reactjs.org/docs/typechecking-with-proptypes.html).
 No complex state management, static type checking, and UI library needed!

+**Tsūka** allows you to convert currencies with ease.
+It uses data from Fixer, the touchstone foreign exchange (Forex) rates compiled from leading market data contributors.

 > Tsūka or 通貨 literally means “Currency” in Japanese and 通貨換算ツール (tsūka kansan tsūru) means “Currency Convertion Tool” or “Currency Converter”.

 ## Table of Contents